The Garden Grazer

 These vegan Chickpea Walnut Taco Crumbles are an easy, healthy meat substitute with great texture!

-And they only take 5 minutes of preparation time!
+Best of all, they only take 5 minutes of active preparation time!
+So let's get started.

 Chickpeas, walnuts, and taco seasoning in food processor